hashgraph/hedera-services/platform-sdk/docs/base/logging/logging.md

 The configuration syntax is designed for clarity and ease of use.
 It allows setting a global default logging level and specific levels for packages or classes, with an option to introduce filters for markers.

-For practicality, the `logging.properties` file should be set to reload every second, ensuring up-to-date logging configurations at all times.
+For practicality, the `logging.properties` file reload every second, ensuring up-to-date logging configurations at all times.

+The default search path for the properties file is the current working directory.
+It can be modified by setting the `LOG_CONFIG_PATH` environment variable.

 The format of the logging configuration is user-friendly and self-explanatory.
+### Levels
 Here's an example representation of the syntax for setting logging levels:
-### Levels

 ```properties
 # Global default logging level